tenzir/tenzir/docs/docs/setup-vast/tune.md

 ## Memory usage and caching

-The amount of memory that a VAST server process is allowed to use can currently not be configured directly as a config file option.
+The amount of memory that a VAST server process is allowed to use can currently not be configured directly as a configuration file option.
 Instead of such a direct tuning knob, the memory usage can be influenced through the configuration of the caching, catalog and disk monitor features.

 ### Caching

-As illustrated on the [architecture.md] page VAST splits its indexes and raw storage into separate top-level components called INDEX and ARCHIVE.
-These components bucket their data into `partitions` and `segments` respectively, and each maintains an LRU cache to improve query responsiveness.

-The segment cache can be controlled with the `segments` key which together with the `max-segment-size` will determine the memory requirements for the segment cache.

-The partition cache works analogous, but the size of a partition is controlled as number of events instead of bytes.
-The latter depends on the data that is ingested and should be measured for a particular deployment.
+VAST groups table slices with the same schema in a *partition*.
+When building a partition, the parameter `max-partition-size` sets an upper bound on the number of records in a partition, across all table slices.

+A LRU cache of partitions accelerates queries to recently used partitions.
+The parameter `max-resident-partitions` controls the number of partitions in the LRU cache.

 ### Catalog